khulnasoft/khulnasoft/doc/dev/background-information/telemetry/architecture.md

 ## Telemetry Gateway

-The Telemetry Gateway is a managed Sourcegraph service that ingests event exports from all Sourcegraph instances, and handles manipulating the events and publishing raw payloads to a Pub/Sub topic.
+The Telemetry Gateway is a managed Khulnasoft service that ingests event exports from all Khulnasoft instances, and handles manipulating the events and publishing raw payloads to a Pub/Sub topic.
 It exposes a gRPC API defined in [`telemetrygateway/v1`](https://github.com/khulnasoft/khulnasoft/tree/main/internal/telemetrygateway/v1) - see [exported events schema](./index.md#exported-event-schema).

 From the gRPC API, the Telemetry Gateway constructs raw JSON events to publish to a designated Pub/Sub topic that eventually makes its way into BigQuery.

 Also see [How to set up Telemetry Gateway locally](../../how-to/telemetry_gateway.md).

-For details about live Telemetry Gateway deployments, refer to [the handbook Telemetry Gateway page](https://handbook.sourcegraph.com/departments/engineering/teams/core-services/managed-services/telemetry-gateway/).
+For details about live Telemetry Gateway deployments, refer to [the handbook Telemetry Gateway page](https://handbook.khulnasoft.com/departments/engineering/teams/core-services/managed-services/telemetry-gateway/).